philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

 The `.button` selector above is defined to look a certain way when the page is wider than `10em`.
 At the same time, `.button-primary` is defined to look a certain way when the page is narrower than `20em`.
-If `.button-primary` is expect to inherit the properties of `.button`, it should only do so when the page is between 10 and 20 ems wide.
-In order for Sass to implement this, it would have to parse the media queries and create a brand new media query that combined the two cases.
+If `.button-primary` is expected to inherit the properties of `.button`, it should only do so when the page is between 10 and 20 ems wide.
+In order for Sass to implement this, it would have to parse the two media queries and create a brand new one that combined the two cases.
 Sometimes this is possible, but sometimes it's not.
 And even when it would be theoretically possible it would be extremely complicated and error prone.

 ### It Doesn't Handle Descendants or Nested Elements Well

 Consider again the `.button` class.
-This time we want to extend it when it's inside modal dialogs to be a nice glossy button, and we also need to do a check to make sure the browser supports box shadow.
+This time we want to extend it when it's inside modal dialogs to be a nice glossy button.
+To do so we use [Modernizr](http://modernizr.com) to feature detect box shadow support.
 The selector looks like this:

 {% highlightjs %}
 .button { }